General Arrangement of lower limb

-Along with the sacrum, the hip bone or the Innominate bone forms a bony ring around the pelvic structures.
-Each hip bone is formed by the Ilium, the ischium and the pubis, which are fused at the acetabulum anteriorly to form a single bone.
+Along with the sacrum, the hip bone (or Innominate bone), the bone formed from the fusion of the ilium, ischium, and pubis forms a bony ring around the pelvic structures.
+The Ilium, ischium, and pubis are fused at the acetabulum anteriorly to form a single bone.

-The hip bone articulates with the sacrum, the femur and its opposite counterpart.
-It is responsible for movements in all three planes and is therefore prone to injury if its supporting structures fail to function well.
+The hip bone articulates with the sacrum, the femur, and its opposite counterpart.
+It is responsible for movements in all three planes and is therefore prone to injury if its supporting structures fail to function.

 Ossification of the hip bone